syamfarh/tp/docs/DeveloperGuide.md

 #### Implementation

-The clone feature creates a copy of a person in the addressbook while only adding a number at the end of the name and maintaining all other variables.
+The clone feature creates a copy of a person in the address book while only adding a number at the end of the name and maintaining all other variables.

 Given below is an example usage scenario and how the clone mechanism behaves at each step.